 The names of plant communities mapped by the GLO surveyors varied.
-The original terminology used by the surveyors who made maps has been preserved in the original data, but we have renamed these types on this map to reflect names used to describe contemporary ecological vegetation communities.
+The original terminology used by the surveyors who made maps has been preserved in the original data, but we have renamed the plant types on this map to reflect names used in contemporary ecological vegetation communities.

-Not all communities will show all vegetation types, in part because the people making the maps did not observe subtleties of vegetation type.
-Also, various conditions that effect vegetation-such as geology, exposure to wind, seasonally high water or ground water, and frequency of fire-differ from place to place.
+Not all communities will show all vegetation types., in part because the people making the maps in the 1800's did not understand and record the subtleties of different plant communities.
+In addition, landscape conditions that effect vegetation change from place to place.
+These factors include geology, exposure to wind, seasonal flooding or high ground water, and fire frequency.